-Paul, Weiss, Rifkind, Wharton & Garrison LLP is a firm of more than 900 lawyers with diverse backgrounds, personalities, ideas and interests who collaboratively provide innovative solutions to our clients' most critical and complex legal and business challenges.
-We represent the largest publicly and privately held corporations and investors in the world as well as clients in need of pro bono assistance.
-Our firm is headquartered in New York City with offices in Washington, D.C., Wilmington, London, Tokyo, Hong Kong, Beijing and Toronto.
+Paul, Weiss, Rifkind, Wharton & Garrison LLP is a firm of more than 1,000 lawyers with diverse backgrounds, personalities, ideas and interests who provide innovative and effective solutions to our clients' most complex legal and business challenges.
+We take great pride in representing the world's leading companies in their critical legal matters and most significant business transactions, as well as individuals and organisations in need of pro bono assistance.

+www.paulweiss.com